bradchristie/taminations-flutter/assets/c1/o_formation.md

 work the General Column must be an Eight Chain Thru formation.

-The effect of an O call is exactly the same as having the centers slide together, doing the call, and having the new centers slide apart so that the original 8 spots on the floor are again occupied.
+The effect of an O call is exactly the same as having the Centers slide together, doing the call, and having the new Centers slide apart so that the original 8 spots on the floor are again occupied.

 Common applications include Circulate, Split Circulate, and Walk and Dodge.